ros2/ros2_documentation/source/How-To-Guides/Releasing/Releasing-a-Third-Party-Package.rst

 See `REP-0136: Releasing Third Party, Non catkin Packages <http://ros.org/reps/rep-0136.html>`_ for a detailed explanation about releasing third party packages.

-The details relating to these requirements are in the REP.

 A third party package can accomplish these requirements in two ways: in the upstream repository, or in the release repository.

 Install bloom